Murihiku Regeneration Structure

 Papatipu Rūnanga

-Within this structure, each of the Papatipu Rūnanga set their own aspirations, priorities, and goals for their geographical area and their whānau.
-Decision making, including determining policy positions, is generally decentralized to Papatipu Rūnanga, particularly in relation to regionally specific proposals.
+Within this structure, each of the Papatipu Rūnanga sets their aspirations, priorities, and goals for their geographical area and their whānau.
+Decision making, including determining policy positions, is generally decentralized to Papatipu Rūnanga, particularly concerning regionally specific proposals.

 Te Rūnanga o Ngāi Tahu